CSCfi/csc-user-guide/docs/accounts/how-to-add-service-access-for-project.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1cMkuo0mV5M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. Login to [MyCSC](http://my.csc.fi).
-1. On the left navigation menu, choose My Projects.
+1. Choose _My Projects_ in the navigation menu on the left.
-1. Click on the project that you want to use with the service.
+1. Click the project that you want to use with the service.
-1. Under Services, choose the service.
+1. Under _Services_, choose the service.
 1. Read the terms of service, tick that you have read and accept them.
-Click on Apply for Access.
+Click _Apply for Access_.
 1. You will receive an email to the address associated with your CSC user account when the service access has been granted.